aleckondichook/portfolio-site-g/README.md

 ## demo app

-This website is deployed and hosted on Vercel <a href="https://mock-market.vercel.app/">here</a>.
+This website is deployed and hosted on Netlify <a href="https://aleckondichook.dev/">here</a>.

 ## setup